 Selection of Cells to Construct Pairs For many of the combinations of effects shown in Table 2, more than one pair of cells from the factorial design could be chosen.
 For example, to create two sets that differ on only response caution, one could contrast condition A: easy, accuracy stress, no bias against condition B: easy, speed stress, no bias.
-One could, however, also contrast condition A: difficult, accuracy stress, bias against condition B: difficult, speed stress, bias.
-In all such situations where more than one pair could be constructed, we chose the pair with 1) no bias and 2) the highest expected number of errors.
-The latter condition was chosen to anticipate that many of the models applied to RT data rely on the presence of error responses.
+One could, however,

 The trials constituting the conditions in each data set were random draws from the relevant cells of the factorial design.
 The sampled trials could come from all blocks across the experiment, potentially raising issues with non-stationary data (e.g., due to practice or fatigue effects).
 Table 1 reports the speed of responding and overall accuracy for each block in the experiment.
-At the aggregate level, the speed and accuracy of participants' responses remains stable across the entire experiment.
+At the aggregate level, the speed and accuracy of participants' responses remain stable across the entire experiment.
 In an online supplementary material, we report a more comprehensive demonstration that our decision to sample trials across blocks of a two-hour experiment did not compromise our ability to judge the accuracy of the inferences made by our modeling teams.